jeyabalajis/py-flask-graphql-autogen/README.md

 ## Why?
 The motivation for this tool is two-fold:
 1. Building API end points for simple database models is a chore.
 This tool will automate the whole process.
-2. If you have a data warehouse (DWH) which you want to expose to external systems, this tool will come in handy.
+2. If you have a data warehouse (DWH) which you want to expose to external systems as a _Data API_, this tool will come in handy.

 ## Salient Features
 - Supports all sensible search criteria on database columns based on field types